kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

 ### Feature Gates
-They are a set of kye=value pairs that describe AWS load balance controller features.
+There are a set of key=value pairs that describe AWS load balancer controller features.
 You can use it as flags `--feature-gates=key1=value1,key2=value2`

 |Features-gate Supported Key            | Type                            | Default Value | Description                                                                                                                                                                          |
 |---------------------------------------|---------------------------------|---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|